telerik/xamarin-forms-docs/controls/calendar/scheduling/views/calendar-repeat-appointment-view.md

 >important These properties or the ControlTemplate can be changed by applying style with TargetType="telerikInput:RepeatAppointmentView" in the  resources of the “App.xaml” file of your application.

+> If you customize the control template using ControlTemplate property, you need to define first the control template then the style in the App.xaml Resources.
+Also when the control template is defined in the App.xaml resources it will be applied for all RadCalendar controls used in the application.
+If you want to apply the control template on a concreate calendar control, you will need to merge the resource dictionary to the concreate page where the calendar is defines.
+Example can be found in out [Telerik Sample Application](https://github.com/telerik/telerik-xamarin-forms-samples/tree/master/QSF/QSF/Examples/CalendarControl/SchedulingUICustomizationExample).

 ![Scheduling UI Repeat Appointment View Properties](images/calendar-repeat-appointment-view-properties.png)

 ### Example